ml-explore/mlx-swift/README.md

 ## Limitations

-`mlx-swift` currently has a subset of the `mlx` functionality.
-Everything for doing inference is available and the rest are coming soon.
+MLX Swift currently supports a subset of MLX.
+Most of what you need for training and inference with typical neural network models is available.
+The rest is coming soon.

 Here is what is missing: